freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### June 3, 2022
+1. Learn how to code your own cloud deployment platform.
+If you've heard of Heroku before, that's essentially what you'll be building your own version of.
+This DevOps course will show you how to use the Flask Python framework – along with cloud engineering concepts and a tool called Pulumi – to get your cloud live.
+(80 minute YouTube course): https://www.freecodecamp.org/news/build-a-heroku-clone-provision-infrastructure-programmatically/

+2. Learn how to work with files in Python like a pro.
+This in-depth tutorial will walk you through how to load files into Python's main memory and create file handles.
+You'll then use these file handles to open files and read them or write to them.
+You'll also learn about Python Exception Handling when working with files.
+(15 minute read): https://www.freecodecamp.org/news/how-to-read-files-in-python/

+3. Learn to code your own Chrome browser extension.
+In this JavaScript-focused course, you'll build your own YouTube timestamp bookmark extension.
+You'll also use Google's new Manifest V3 web extensions platform.
+(1 hour YouTube course): https://www.freecodecamp.org/news/how-to-build-a-chrome-extension/

+4. CSS Grid is built into CSS, and helps you create responsive website layouts.
+It's a 2-dimensional grid that can dramatically simplify your web design process.
+This tutorial will teach you how to use CSS Grid through a series of examples.
+It will really help you solidify your understanding of the key concepts.
+(12 minute read): https://www.freecodecamp.org/news/how-to-use-css-grid-layout/

+5. Gradio is an open source Python tool for building machine learning web apps.
+This tutorial will show you how you can take a machine learning model and deploy it to the web so you can debug it and demo it to your friends.
+(10 minute read): https://www.freecodecamp.org/news/how-to-deploy-your-machine-learning-model-as-a-web-app-using-gradio/

+Quote of the Week: *"Programming is not a zero-sum game.
+Teaching something to a fellow programmer doesn’t take it away from you."* – John Carmack, co-founder of id Software, and lead developer of DOOM and Quake

+### May 27, 2022
+1. This week I'm sharing 5 new JavaScript learning resources.
+The first is a book on Intermediate TypeScript and React.
+TypeScript is a popular statically-typed version of JavaScript that many codebases are switching to, including freeCodeCamp's open source curriculum.
+You'll learn how to build strongly-typed polymorphic components for your React front end. (full-length book): https://www.freecodecamp.org/news/build-strongly-typed-polymorphic-components-with-react-and-typescript/

+2. There are hundreds of open jobs for blockchain developers at companies like IBM, VMware, and Deloitte.
+And freeCodeCamp just published an in-depth JavaScript course taught by software engineer and finance industry veteran Patrick Collins.
+You'll learn key distributed ledger concepts, and even code your own smart contracts.
+(32 hour YouTube course): https://www.freecodecamp.org/news/learn-blockchain-solidity-full-stack-javascript-development/

+3. freeCodeCamp also published a comprehensive course on how to test your React apps.
+You'll learn about testing frameworks like Happo.io, Cypress, and Jest.
+You'll also build and deploy your own fully-tested birthday reminder app.
+(2 hour YouTube course): https://www.freecodecamp.org/news/how-to-test-react-applications/

+4. Learn how Lexical Scope works in JavaScript.
+This guide for beginner JavaScript programmers will teach you about Tokenizing, Parsing, and Function Hoisting.
+You'll also get a feel for how JavaScript compiles and executes programs.
+(20 minute read): https://www.freecodecamp.org/news/lexical-scope-in-javascript/

+5. Anatomy of a JavaScript Framework.
+In this article, Fabio explores the very first commits on the Vue.js open source GitHub repository.
+He retraces legendary developer Evan You's first few lines of JavaScript that created the now-famous Mustache Syntax data binding.
+(15 minute read): https://www.freecodecamp.org/news/how-to-code-a-framework-vuejs-example/

+Quote of the Week: *"JavaScript’s global scope is like a public toilet.
+You can’t avoid going in there, but try to limit your contact with surfaces when you do."* ― Dmitry Baranovskiy, Australian developer and JavaScript artist

+### May 20, 2022
+1. Learn Python by coding your own playable drum machine.
+This course will teach you Object Oriented Programming basics, the popular Pygame library, and how to use audio files to generate sound.
+Your users will even be able to save the beats they create.
+(3 hour YouTube course): https://www.freecodecamp.org/news/create-a-drum-machine-with-python-and-pygame/

+2. This SQL course will teach you how to improve your database performance.
+It focuses on SQL Server, but much of it is applicable to Postgres and other SQL flavors.
+You'll learn how to build indexes, and how to identify bottlenecks using powerful diagnostic tools.
+(4 hour YouTube course): https://www.freecodecamp.org/news/how-to-improve-sql-server-performance/

+3. Learn all about data structures: hash tables, stacks, graphs, linked lists, and more.
+This in-depth JavaScript tutorial will explain core concepts, including Big O Notation.
+You can code along at home, and implement these data structures yourself.
+It's a great way to add these to your developer skill toolbox.
+(40 minute read): https://www.freecodecamp.org/news/data-structures-in-javascript-with-examples/

+4. If you're just getting started with learning to code, you may be wondering whether you can get some sort of IT job in the meantime.
+This guide will walk you through some of the semi-technical fields you can work in while you continue the long process of becoming a full-blown software developer.
+(12 minute read): https://www.freecodecamp.org/news/entry-level-tech-job-guide/

+5. Over the years, I have maintained that any sufficiently motivated person can learn to code.
+This said, not everyone enjoys the process of writing software.
+If you're wondering whether software development is the right career for you, this guide from an experienced freelance developer may give you some helpful insight.
+(30 minute read): https://www.freecodecamp.org/news/should-i-be-a-developer-programmer/

+Quote of the Week: *"The Oberheim DMX [drum machine], released in 1981, featured separate voice boards for each sound, where the tuning would alter sample playback rate.
+Over the years, many people attributed a particular kind of ‘groove’ to the DMX.
+After much investigation, I discovered that this is just a by-product of the original factory bass drum sound containing a small amount of silence at the very start of the sample.
+This delay imparts a very ‘lazy’, dragging feel on any beat using the bass drum – and the lower the pitch the greater the drag."* — A fun fact from the music production-focused Attack Magazine

 ### May 13, 2022
 1. Learn how to create a neural network using JavaScript.
 No libraries necessary.
 You'll code your own self-driving car simulation and implement every component step-by-step.
 You'll learn how to implement the car driving mechanics, define the environment, and detect collisions.
 (3 hour YouTube course): https://www.freecodecamp.org/news/self-driving-car-javascript